Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Related Work

 \subsection{Autonomous Surface Vessel Localization Approaches}

 Accurate state estimation is essential for ASVs to ensure reliable data collection.
-Planar models and filtering techniques, while suitable for calm inland waters, struggle to maintain accuracy when even small waves are present.
-Hitz et al. \cite{hitz_hal-01174626} addressed those limitations by incorporating roll and pitch into their ASV state estimator.
-Their comparative study concluded that an EKF-based motion model—following Fossen’s \cite{fossen} propagation approach---combined with a complementary filter for attitude estimation produced the most stable velocity estimates.
-They further integrated their approach with LiDAR for coastal mapping \cite{Hitz2016}, noting that while simple motion models improve velocity stability, they struggle with roll and pitch estimation.
+Planar models and filtering techniques, while suitable for calm inland waters, struggle to maintain accuracy when even small waves are present. \cite{hitz_hal-01174626} addressed those limitations by incorporating roll and pitch into their ASV state estimator.
+Their comparative study concluded that an EKF-based motion model— following Fossen's propagation approach~\cite{fossen} --combined with a complementary filter for attitude estimation produced the most stable velocity estimates. \cite{Hitz2016} further integrated their approach with LiDAR for coastal mapping, noting that while simple motion models improve velocity stability, they struggle with roll and pitch estimation.

-Beyond simplified motion models, Wang et al. \cite{WANG2023115503} and Kjeldal \cite{Kjeldal_2018} explored more complex models for ASV state estimation, incorporating curvilinear motion and turn rate dynamics to improve robustness and stability.
+Beyond simplified motion models, \cite{WANG2023115503} and \cite{Kjeldal_2018} explored more complex models for ASV state estimation, incorporating curvilinear motion and turn rate dynamics to improve robustness and stability.

 In addition to traditional inertial navigation and GPS-based state estimation, LiDAR-based methods have been explored for ASV localization along coastlines and marinas.
-A comparative study \cite{jmse11040840} analyzed various 3D LiDAR scan-matching techniques, while another study \cite{berthing_estimation} investigated LiDAR-based state estimation for autonomous ships in constrained berthing scenarios.
+A comparative study by \cite{jmse11040840} analyzed various 3D LiDAR scan-matching techniques, while another study by \cite{berthing_estimation} investigated LiDAR-based state estimation for autonomous ships in constrained berthing scenarios.
 Consequently, these solutions are generally not applicable for open ocean environments where terrestrial references are absent.